shukkkur/VolleyVision/README.md

   </li>

   <li>
-    <a href="https://www.tugraz.at/index.php?id=17751">Spatiotemporal Volleyball Activtiy Dataset</a> (7 classes: defense-move, attack, block, reception, service, setting, stand). <br>This dataset belongs to Institute of Computer Graphics and Vision, I downloaded the annotations and the videos from the website, did all the preprocessing and uploaded it to RoboFlow, to make it more accessible and convinient for others to download.
-The only limiation is that RoboFlow splitted it randomly into train/test/split.
-Therefore, after downloading the images and annotations, they should  combined and then a sequential split should be performed.
+    <a href="https://www.tugraz.at/index.php?id=17751">Spatiotemporal Volleyball Activtiy Dataset</a> (7 classes: defense-move, attack, block, reception, service, setting, stand).
     <ul>
       <li>Source Images - <a href="https://universe.roboflow.com/shukur-sabzaliev-zc3en/volleyball-activity-dataset/dataset/3">original</a></li>
       <li>Resized (640x640) - <a href="https://universe.roboflow.com/shukur-sabzaliev-zc3en/volleyball-activity-dataset/dataset/4">resized_640</a></li>
     </ul>
+    <p>This dataset belongs to Institute of Computer Graphics and Vision, I downloaded the annotations and the videos from the website, did all the preprocessing and uploaded it to RoboFlow, to make it more accessible and convinient for others to download.
+The only limiation is that RoboFlow splitted it randomly into train/test/split.
+Therefore, after downloading the images and annotations, they should  combined and then a sequential split should be performed. </p>
   </li>

   <li>